-After the success of the MacBook Air with M1, Apple will have a challenge to drive it's affordable laptop forwards.
-But there's still room for improvement, especially as the MacBook Air's design is looking a little long in the tooth compared to ultraportable laptop from the likes of Dell and Asus.
+After the success of the MacBook Air with M1, Apple is under pressure to deliver an even more impressive version of its affordable ultraportable.
+But there's still room for improvement, especially as the MacBook Air's design is looking a little long in the tooth compared to slim and light laptops from the likes of Dell and Asus.

 - MacBook Air vs Pro: What's right for you?

 - How to disable Gmail's smart features and prevent tracking

 - A Mac VPN is incredibly useful for staying anonymous online

 Current rumors point towards a new design with thinner display bezels and a whole suite of new colors.
 So read on for everything we know so far about the MacBook Air 2022.